abhinavpandeyap/Net-Banking/README.md

 Chief Mentor, System Analyst, Designer, Developer (Front-End & Bak-End), Database Administrator, Tester, Stakeholders

 # Objective
-The Net-Banking Application is a Web Application to provide complete solution for a Bank to manage the Details of its Employees and the Users and the Transactions between any two account holders and gives the facility to the user to register himself as an Account Holder in the Bank.
+The Net-Banking Application is a Web Application to provide complete solution for a Bank to manage the Details of it's Employees and the Users and the Transactions between any two account holders and gives the facility to the user to register himself as an Account Holder in the Bank.
 It also stores all the transaction details and can be viewed by the Account Holders as well as the Bank.